-The periodontal status of participants did not increase with poor glycaemic index.

-Participants had CPI scores 0-4 irrespective of Hb1Ac.
-However, the adverse effect of periodontal infections on diabetes mellitus is potentially explained by resulting increase in systemic inflammation which can contribute to insulin resistance.
+The periodontal status of participants did not increase with poor glycaemic index as participants had CPI scores of 0-4 irrespective of Hb1Ac.
+However, the resultant increase in systemic inflammation shows the adverse effect of periodontal infections on diabetes mellitus and this can contribute to insulin resistance in those diagnosed with it.